Rick Majerus: Health and eventual death

 For years, Majerus battled health problems due to obesity.
 He missed all but the first six games of the 1989–90 season, which was his first at Utah, after undergoing septuple-bypass surgery.
+After the surgery, Majerus quipped, "They did seven bypasses on me—one for each of the major food groups."

-Then, in September 2000, Majerus had arthroscopic surgery on his right knee but didn't follow a doctor's orders to take a break from basketball; this prevented his knee from healing properly.
+In September 2000, Majerus had arthroscopic surgery on his right knee but didn't follow a doctor's orders to take a break from basketball; this prevented his knee from healing properly.
 On New Year's Day 2001, Majerus complained of chest pains and was hospitalized for one week, prompting him to take the rest of the year off from coaching to devote his energies to his health and also to his ailing mother.
 He returned to coaching in the fall of 2001.

 Majerus died of heart failure in a Los Angeles hospital on December 1, 2012, at age 64.
-He had battled heart trouble for most of the time since 1989.

-A public memorial service for current and former athletes, coaches, students, and members of the Saint Louis and University community was held on Friday, December 7, 2012, at 3:30 p.m. at Chaifetz Arena on the SLU campus.
-His private funeral service was in Milwaukee's Church of the Gesu, on Saturday, December 8, 2012.
+A public memorial service for current and former athletes, coaches, students, and members of the St. Louis and SLU community was held on Friday, December 7, 2012, at 3:30 p.m. at Chaifetz Arena on the SLU campus.
+His private funeral service was held at Milwaukee's Church of the Gesu on Saturday, December 8,.

 Saint Louis University athletic director Chris May said of Majerus "His enduring passion to see his players excel both on and off the court.
 He truly embraced the term 'student-athlete,' and I think that will be his lasting legacy."

-Utah athletic director Dr. Chris Hill said of Majerus upon his passing, "Rick left a lasting legacy at the University of Utah, not only for his incredible success and the national prominence he brought to our basketball program, but also for the tremendous impact he made on the young men who were fortunate enough to play on his teams."
+Utah athletic director Dr. Chris Hill said, "Rick left a lasting legacy at the University of Utah, not only for his incredible success and the national prominence he brought to our basketball program, but also for the tremendous impact he made on the young men who were fortunate enough to play on his teams."